 Why do people buy endowment plans?

 Be it to save for a child’s education, a holiday, or a milestone such as retirement – we all have our personal financial goals to achieve.
-There are several options to fulfill these goals, as well as helpful tools to help us along the way.
+There are several options to fulfil these goals, as well as helpful tools to help us along the way.
 An endowment plan is a popular financial tool for the following reasons:

 Easy saving regime